George-Freedland/flappy-bird/README.md

 # Flappy Bird
-Simple Flappy Bird clone with pygame
+Simple Flappy Bird clone with pygame.
 #
-Make sure to pip install pygame
+Make sure to run `pip install pygame` in your command line.
 #
-To play run `python3 main.py` or just `python main.py`
+To play run `python3 main.py` or just `python main.py`.
 #
-Press r to restart
+Press r to restart.